New York Library Association

 The New York Library Association (NYLA) is a group that promotes libraries in New York.
 It was founded in 1890 and was the first statewide organization of librarians in the United States.
 One of its founders was Melvil Dewey, who has had a lasting impact on libraries in the United States.
 The association was granted a provisional charter in 1929 and its Absolute Charter in 1946.

 Affiliation

-NYLA is now affiliated with the American Library Association (ALA) as the New York Chapter of that national body.
+NYLA is affiliated with the American Library Association (ALA) as the New York Chapter of ALA.
+ALA is the oldest and largest library association in the world.